MicrosoftDocs/visualstudio-docs/docs/designers/image-editor.md

 > [!NOTE]
 >  Because the **Rotate by** property applies to all tools and selected regions, it always appears at the bottom of the **Properties** window together with other tool properties. **Rotate by** is always displayed because the whole image is implicitly selected when there is no other selection or active tool.
 For more information about the **Rotate by** property, see [Tool Properties](#ToolProperties).

-#### Resizing images
+#### Resize images

 Here are two ways to resize an image.
 In both cases, the Image Editor uses bi-linear interpolation to resample the image.

 -   In the **Properties** window, specify new values for the **Width** and **Height** properties.

 -   Select the entire image and use the border markers to resize the image.

-### Working with tools
+### Work with tools

 #### Selected regions

 Selections in the Image Editor define regions of the image that are active—that is, the region will be affected by tools and transformations.
 When there is an active selection, areas outside the selected region are not affected by most tools and transformations.
 If there is not an active selection, the entire image is active.

 Most tools—**Pencil**, **Brush**, **Airbrush**, **Fill**, **Eraser**, and 2D primitives—and transformations—**Rotate**, **Trim**, **Invert Colors**, **Flip Horizontal**, and **Flip Vertical**—are constrained or defined by the active selection.
 However, some tools—**Eyedropper** and **Text**—and transformations—**Generate Mips**—are not affected by any active selection; these tools always behave as if the entire image is the active selection.

 While you are selecting a region, you can press and hold Shift to make a proportional (square) selection; otherwise, the selection is not constrained.

-##### Resizing selections
+##### Resize selections

 After you select a region, you can resize it or its image contents by changing the size of the selection marker.
 While you are resizing the selected region, you can use the following modifier keys to change the behavior of the selected region as you resize it (press and hold the key as you resize).

- Ctrl
- Copies the contents of the selected region before it's resized.
+Ctrl&mdash;Copies the contents of the selected region before it's resized.
 This leaves the original image intact while the copy is resized.

- Shift
- Resizes the selected region in proportion to its original size.
+Shift&mdash;Resizes the selected region in proportion to its original size.

- Alt
- Changes the size of the selection region.
+Alt&mdash;Changes the size of the selection region.
 This leaves the image unmodified.

 Here are the valid modifier key combinations:

 |Ctrl|Shift|Alt|Description|
 |----------|-----------|---------|-----------------|